halal-beef/vbmeta-patcher-ci/README.md

 Fork the repo

-Upload any img files into the "blobs" folder
+Upload your vbmeta img files into the "blobs" folder

 Run the ci